Polarized QED cascades: Theoretical Model

-We model evolution of the polarized QED cascades by a Boltzmann-type kinetic equation \cite{Nerush:PhysPlas2011,Elkina:PRSTAB2011,Neitz:PRL2013,Bulanov:PRA2013} for the one-particle distribution functions $f_q^s$ of of electrons ($q=-1$), positrons ($q=+1$) and photons ($q=0$), where $q$ is the particle's charge in units of $e$, and in a polarization state $s$.
-At high intensity, $a_0\gg1$, the coherence length for the quantum processes $\lambda/a_0$ becomes much shorter than the laser wavelength $\lambda$ \cite{Ritus:JSLR1985}.
-This scale separation allows for Boltzmann type kinetic equations for the evolution of particle distributions with the rates for quantum processes calculated in a constant crossed field.
-The leptons can be spin-polarized up ($\uparrow$) or down ($\downarrow$) along the spin-quantization axis $\vec e_z \parallel \vec E\times \vec p$, which (is the magnetic field direction in the rest frame of the leptons and) does not precess according to the T-BMT equation \cite{Bargmann:PRL1959,DelSorbo:PRA2017}.
-In our model the fields are homogeneous so Stern-Gerlach forces are neglected.
-Further, they can be neglected because they are much weaker than the Lorentz force \cite{Ekman:PRE2017,DelSorbo:PPCF2018,Thomas:2020}.
+We model evolution of the polarized QED cascades by a Boltzmann-type kinetic equation \cite{Nerush:PhysPlas2011,Elkina:PRSTAB2011,Neitz:PRL2013,Bulanov:PRA2013} for the one-particle distribution functions $f_q^s$ of of electrons ($q=-1$), positrons ($q=+1$) and photons ($q=0$), where $q$ is the particle's charge in units of $e$, and in a polarization state $s$. {The transport equations for $f_q^s$ in a rotating electric background field are derived in \ref{app:A}.} At high intensity, $a_0\gg1$, {where $a_0=eE_0/m\omega$ is the normalized laser vector potential,} the coherence length for the quantum processes $\lambda/a_0$ becomes much shorter than the laser wavelength $\lambda$ \cite{Ritus:JSLR1985}.
+This scale separation allows for the quantum processes to be described as local collisions by a Boltzmann collision operator, where the rates for quantum processes calculated in a constant crossed field.
+In the rotating electric field, the leptons can be spin-polarized up ($\uparrow$) or down ($\downarrow$) along the spin-quantization axis $\vec e_z \parallel \vec E\times \vec p$, which is the magnetic field direction in the rest frame of the leptons.
+This represents a global non-precessing spin quantization axis which means that the spin vectors of particles polarized along the z-axis do not precess according to the T-BMT equation \cite{Bargmann:PRL1959,DelSorbo:PRA2017}.
+(The spin-polarization components perpendicular to $\vec e_z$ do not have to be treated explicitly, see \ref{app:A} for details.)
+In our model the background field is homogeneous so Stern-Gerlach forces are {not present}.
+Further, they can be neglected because they are much weaker than the Lorentz force {if field gradients occur on length scales much longer than the Compton wavelength} \cite{Ekman:PRE2017,DelSorbo:PPCF2018,Thomas:2020}.
 Quantum radiation reaction and its spin dependence is included in the calculations automatically through the photon emission.
 Photons can be in a polarization eigenstate $\parallel$ or $\perp$ to the plane of the rotating electric field.
-Additional details can be found in Appendix \ref{app:A}.
+Additional details can be found in \ref{app:A}.